emmenru/emmenru/README.md

 📝 To learn more about my research, please visit my [Google Scholar page](https://scholar.google.com/citations?user=0PvSz8cAAAAJ&hl=eng).

-👀 I’m interested in analysis focused on user experience, accessibility, and product analytics.
+👀 I’m interested in product analytics and data-driven methods to enhance user experience and ensure accessibility for all.
 I primarily use Python, R, SQL, and Tableau as tools.

 🎶 I love music and sounds (I use SuperCollider, Max/MSP, and Pd) and I enjoy taking/editing [pictures](https://emserpics.tumblr.com/).